THE MULTI-BRAND PLATFORM & DESIGN SYSTEM SERVING 514M GLOBAL VISITORS ACROSS 80+ WEBSITES

-Our editorial staff was frustrated with their sites.
-The homepage and feed layouts were rigid, static templates: a header area followed by a reverse‑chronological stream of articles.
-As a result, our magazines often looked more like generic blogs rather than respected, distinctive brands.
+Our Editors were getting frustrated with their sites.
+The homepage and feed layouts were rigid templates: a header area followed by a reverse‑chronological stream of articles.
+Our magazines often looked more like blogs rather than respected legacy brands.

 To give editors greater flexibility and reinforce each brand’s identity, we developed Custom Feeds—a modular system of logic and building blocks that enabled grouping, styling, customization, and curation within a graphical editor.

-Product designers shaped the foundation of this system by proposing and designing the blocks and layout options that defined the visual presentation of each site.
-Design responsibilities included setting and approving the art direction, developing the styling, and committing the underlying CSS directly to the codebase.
+As a product designer I shaped the foundation of this system by proposing and designing the blocks and layout options, and pushing the limits of the DOM using bleeding edge CSS and HTML spec.
+Design responsibilities included setting and approving the art direction, developing the styling, and committing the underlying SCSS directly to the codebase.

 The Custom Feeds project not only modernized our platform but the common patterns also laid the groundwork for our evolving design system.